Annuities in Oregon Divorce Mediation

 Conclusion

-Annuities often represent long-term financial planning designed to support income later in life.
+Annuities can occupy an unusual place in divorce mediation because they may function as an investment vehicle, a future income source, a current income stream, or some combination of those things. often represent long-term financial planning designed to support income later in life.
 Addressing them in divorce mediation involves understanding both their current value and the future income they may produce.

-When couples take the time to examine how an annuity functions, what restrictions apply to it, and how it fits within the overall group of financial assets, the available approaches often become easier to evaluate.
+When one takes the time to examine how an annuity functions, what restrictions apply to it, and how it fits within the overall group of financial assets, the available approaches often become easier to evaluate.

 In mediation, my role is to guide couples through that process in a structured and practical way.
 By helping clients understand how annuities interact with the rest of the financial settlement, the goal is to reach agreements that are balanced, realistic, and supportive of long-term financial stability for both households.